fmazy/hyperclip/README.md

 ## Installation

-Hyperclip is available through [PyPI](https://pypi.org/project/hyperclip/), and may be installed using `pip`:
+Hyperclip is available through [PyPI](https://pypi.org/project/hyperclip/), and may be installed using `pip` :

-   $ pip install hyperclip
+   pip install hyperclip

 ## Introduction